 - I am piggybacking off of the last one here, but the exhaust fan can also help fight back against the foggy mirror problem.
 Everyone hates a foggy mirror.

 - The bathroom isn’t the only beneficiary of an exhaust fan.
 On top of mold spores, it can reduce the levels of dust and other allergens, improving the overall quality of your home’s air.

 Bonus** If you’re like me, you have probably used the bathroom fan as soundproofing while you were visiting someone else’s house.
 Don’t lie.

-When buying a home, it is likely that the bathrooms already have exhaust fans installed.
+When buying a home, it’s likely that the bathrooms already have bathroom exhaust fans installed.
 If a bathroom does not have any windows (or at least an openable one), then it needs to have a ventilation fan.
 If you are doing some remodeling, or just want to upgrade, there are a few things you will need to know.

 Another rating you may want to take into consideration is the sones, which is responsible for determining how quietly a fan runs.
 The lower the sone rating is, the softer the fan will operate.
 Most people consider over 4 to be too loud, but if you recall, louder fans serve a purpose also (see bonus above).

 Different Types of Bathroom Exhaust Fans

 Now that you know what the relevant numbers mean, you can select which type of fan you want to install.